 The Radio Reading Service (RRS) is a public service of the Virginia Tech Foundation and WVTF/RADIO IQ operating on our subcarrier, a "hidden" portion of the FM signal that cannot be picked up by traditional receivers.
 Each day of the year, listeners to our Radio Reading Service can enjoy a program mix of readings from local, regional and national newspapers and magazines, thanks to volunteer readers and to the fundraising efforts of the New Vision, a local non-profit agency which provides FM-SCA receivers on a permanent loan to qualified residents in our listening area.

 New Vision has helped support our Radio Reading Service since 1981.
-It is the Mission of the Voice of the Blue Ridge to provide various services to meet the needs of the blind, visually impaired, and others with print handicaps.
-For more information about The Voice of the Blue Ridge and their important work, visit their web site.
+It is the Mission of New Vision to provide various services to meet the needs of the blind, visually impaired, and others with print handicaps.
+Recently New Vision has partnered with the Goodwill Industries of the Valleys.
+For more information about New Vision and their important work, please visit their web site.

 To pick up our Radio Reading Service, listeners need a "subcarrier" receiver (FM-SCA receiver).
 The process of qualifying for one of these receivers is simple.
 The RRS requires that a receiver application form be filled out by the listener (or family member).
 A portion of the application must also completed by a medical professional or public welfare agent to verify the need for the special radio which we provide free of charge.

 The RRS relies on a volunteer base of more than 100 dedicated "on-air" readers.
 There is no set volunteer schedule.
 Some of our volunteers prefer to work weekly, while the majority make themselves available on an on-call basis.
-To explore volunteer opportunities with our Radio Reading Service please Email us anytime or call us 9:00-5:00 M-F at 800-856-8900 or 800-856-8900 (VA, WV, NC, TN).
+To explore volunteer opportunities with our Radio Reading Service please click here for more information, or Email us anytime or call us 9:00-5:00 M-F at 800-856-8900 or 800-856-8900 (VA, WV, NC, TN).